Web Design Tips: Key Highlights

 - Excessive pop-ups: Can annoy users despite potential benefits for lead capture

-- Autoplay videos: Disruptive; users should choose when to engage
+- Autoplay videos: Can be disruptive, users should choose when to engage

 - Complicated forms: Can deter actions like sign-ups or purchases